unnonouno/cudnnenv/README.rst

 `versions`
 ~~~~~~~~~~

-`versions` subcommand shows the available versions, which you can select in `install` subcommand.
+`versions` subcommand shows the available versions which you can select in `install` subcommand, and installed versions which you installed with `install` and `install-files` subcommands.

 ::